Skip to main content

 What are the requirements for a detailed cargo description?

-Adequate and precise descriptions of the consignment are necessary for customs authorities to identify the type of goods entering the EU.
-Guidance and examples can be found in the file issued by the European Commission here: https://taxation-customs.ec.europa.eu/system/files/2021-03/guidance_acceptable_goods_description_en.pdf
+Adequate and precise descriptions of the consignment is necessary for customs authorities to be able to identify the type of goods entering the EU.
+Guidance and examples can be found in this file issued by the European Commission.

 What if I don’t have all the required information?